 The first-class cabin is prime real estate for airlines to show off their most luxurious and comfortable seats.
 Take, for example, the Etihad apartments.
 Not only do you have one of the most comfortable seats in the sky, but you'll also have a bench that folds down into your own bed and a fully enclosed suite.
 As the name suggests, this is closer in size to some New York City apartments than it is to an airline seat.

-Sadly due to the pandemic, Etihad is not running any flights with the Apartment suites onboard and we likely may never see them again.
+Sadly due to the pandemic, Etihad is not running any flights with the Apartment suites onboard, but reports suggest they will return to the skies soon.

 But first class is not dead.
 Another example is the Emirates first-class suites on their Airbus A380 aircraft.
 While it pales in comparison to the Etihad apartment seat, you'll still have a ton of space and a door that closes to provide a ton of privacy.